Macromux/pyinstaller-in-termux/README.md

 to
 "**paths = ['/data/data/com.termux/files/usr/lib', '/lib', '/usr/lib']**"

-that's all you need to do.
+That's all you need to do.
 ##